1. There should be consultative permanent staff at the Department of Education so that all programs can receive ongoing review and development.

 e) Suggested techniques and procedures for authentic student assessment.
 [Apr/2-3&5/08] [JC Apr/08] [2009 BGM] [Oct/23&25/14] [2015 BGM]

-5. There should be developed at the provincial level suitable instruments for ongoing evaluation of existing and new programs.
+5. There should be developed at the provincial level suitable instruments for ongoing evaluation of existing and new programs which will include feedback from all stakeholders.
+Evaluation information should be gathered at least every two years to allow opportunities for updates to curriculum documents.
+[Nov/3/22]

 6. Government, in cooperation with NLTA and school boards, should provide ways and means of identifying teachers who have expertise and who wish to be involved in program development.